Posthoc Interpretation via Quantization: Experiments

 \subsection{Qualitative Interpretation Study on Audio}

-\textbf{Dataset and Modeling Details} \\ We test the interpretations produced by PIQ on the ESC-50 dataset \cite{Piczak2015ESCDF}, which consists of 2000, 5 seconds-long clips of 50 different classes of sound events.
-Example sound events in the dataset include 'cat', 'dog', 'baby cry', 'church-bells', and so on.
+\textbf{Dataset and Modeling Details} We test the interpretations produced by PIQ on the ESC-50 dataset \cite{Piczak2015ESCDF}, which consists of 2000, 5 seconds-long clips of 50 different classes of sound events.
+Example sound events in the dataset include `cat', `dog', `baby cry', `church-bells', and so on.
 As a classifier, we utilized a convolutional network consisting of four strided 2D-convolutional layers with a downsampling factor of 2.
-Each layer is followed by batch normalization and ReLU activation.
-The network ends with a residual convolutional layer before a linear classifier.
-We pretrained the convolutional layers on the VGGSound dataset \cite{Chen20}, which comprises around 550 hours of audio clips sourced from Youtube.
-The classifier operates in the log-spectrogram domain and achieved 75\% classification accuracy on fold-4 of the ESC50 dataset when trained on folds 1-2-3.
-We worked with 16kHz audio, using a 1024 point FFT, with a 23ms window-length and 11ms hop length.
-To balance the distribution of frequencies, we applied a log-transform to the magnitude spectrogram.

-The output of the last layer of the classifier serves as input for the interpreter model.
-For the adapter, we employed a combination of a residual convolutional layer and a strided 2D convolutional layer.
-Detailed information on the neural network architectures can be found in Appendix \ref{app:design_audio}.
-The decoder comprises five layers of strided transposed-2D convolutions.
-The interpreter is trained on a clean dataset, specifically using folds 1-2-3 of the ESC50 dataset, which is the same dataset used for the classifier.
-To find a mask on the magnitude STFT, we use PIQ in binary-masking mode and apply a sigmoid nonlinearity at the encoder's output.
-To obtain the training data for PIQ, we set a threshold of $0.35*\max(X)$ for each spectrogram $X$.
-We utilized a total of 1024 dictionary items that are evenly distributed across the classes.
+The classifier operates in the log-spectrogram domain and achieved 75\% classification accuracy.
+We provide the further details regarding the classifier, dataset and the interpreter architecture in the supplemental material. \textbf{Qualitative Evaluation and User Study}